-- An agent half (Python subprocess on the drone).
+- An agent half (a subprocess on the drone, written in Python or Rust).

 - A GCS half (TypeScript bundle in a sandboxed iframe).